digital-services-act/transparency-database/resources/markdown/api-documentation.md

 }
 ```

-### Errors when Creating Multiple Statements of Reason
+### Errors when creating multiple statements of reason

 When you are you calling the multiple endpoint you will encounter the same errors as the single endpoint.
 However, the errors will be indexed to the Statement of Reason that you are trying to create.